Armed robbery in S’pore Strait on the rise in first half of 2023

 The figures were released on Friday by the Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia Information Sharing Centre (ReCAAP ISC) in its half-year report.

-The rise in incidents in the Singapore Strait south of the Republic mirrored an increase in cases of armed robbery in Asian waters, with 59 reported incidents in the first half of 2023 compared with 42 for the same period last year.
+The rise in incidents in the Singapore Strait south of the Republic mirrored an increase in cases of armed robbery in Asian waters, with 59 reported incidents in the first half of 2023 compared with 42 for the same period in 2022.

 Mr Krishnaswamy Natarajan, executive director of ReCAAP ISC, said the increase in incidents in the straits of Malacca and Singapore is likely due to a socio-economic situation yet to recover since the pandemic, as well as a lower fish catch due to climate change and the prevailing south-west monsoon.